Jenna and Chris

 Venice

-We took the water taxi from the airport into the lagoon, watching the skyline of domes and bell towers come into focus across the green water.
+We took a private water taxi from the airport into the lagoon, watching the skyline of domes and bell towers come into focus across the green water.

 Our first day was for walking.
 We wound through the narrow alleys, paused at small piazzas, and let the slower pace catch up with us.